10 Best Web Analytics Tools in 2026 (Tested and Compared)

 It’s a cookieless analytics platform that’s GDPR, CCPA, and PECR compliant out of the box.
 For blogs, documentation sites, portfolios, and marketing pages, Plausible covers everything you actually need.
 It’s open-source and can be self-hosted for full data ownership.

-3. Fathom Analytics — Best for Agencies Managing Multiple Sites
+3. Fathom Analytics: Best for Agencies Managing Multiple Sites

 The dashboard is fast even at high traffic volumes, and their uptime track record is excellent.
 Like Plausible, it’s light on advanced features.
 No product analytics, no experimentation tools.
 But for straightforward website traffic analytics across a portfolio of sites, Fathom is one of the smoothest experiences available.

-4. Google Analytics 4 — Most Powerful Free Analytics Tool
+4. Google Analytics 4: Most Powerful Free Analytics Tool

 Best for: Teams deeply embedded in the Google ecosystem (Ads, Search Console, Looker Studio).
+Pricing: Free.
+GA360 from ~$50,000/year.
+Privacy: Requires cookie consent banner.
+Careful configuration needed for GDPR compliance.

 GA4 is still the most powerful free web analytics tool available.
 If you’re running Google Ads campaigns and need to track conversions through to revenue, the integration is unmatched.
 The free BigQuery export gives access to raw, unsampled event data, which is genuinely valuable for teams with SQL capabilities.
 Cross-platform tracking across websites and apps is another area where GA4 leads.